Quantelytics/QuantelAI-Policies/source/sections/26-data_protection_policy.md

 </tr>
 <tr>
 <td width="13%">Electronic</td>
 <td width="13%">Encryption of stored data is recommended.
-Devices used to store <em>Confidential</em> Information must meet <a href="http://www.bu.edu/policies/minimum-security-standards/">minimum security standards</a>.
+Devices used to store <em>Confidential</em> Information must meet minimum security standards.
 Cloud services may be used if they have been approved for this purpose by Information Security.</td>
 </tr>
 <tr>
 <td width="13%">Electronic Media (CD, DVD, USB, etc.)</td>